pulumi/pulumi-hugo/themes/default/content/resources/easily-build-container-based-aws-lambda-functions/index.md

 ---
 # Name of the video.
-title: "Easily build container-based AWS Lambda functions using Pulumi"
+title: "Easily build container-based AWS Lambda Functions"
 meta_desc: "Watch as Pulumi VP of Engineering, Lee Zen, helps you to get started using Container Image Support in AWS Lambda."

 # A featured video will display first in the list.